Capital of Cake

 - Decide where you're going to go

-- Take a selfie, or a photo of your favourite place and their cake, and share it on Facebook, Instagram or Twitter using the hashtag #capitalofcake
+- Take a selfie, or a photo of your cake, and share it on Facebook, Instagram or Twitter using the hashtag #CapitalofCake We'll comment, like and share it when we can.

 Who's behind Capital of Cake?

-The Capital of Cake campaign is being run by the North York Moors Tourism Network and supported by the North York Moors National Park Authority.
-If you'd like to be one of the capital of cake destinations then you can sign up via the Tourism Network.
+The Capital of Cake campaign was the brainchild of the North York Moors Tourism Network in 2015, supported by the North York Moors National Park.
+If you'd like to be one of the Capital of Cake destinations email Emily. email@example.com

 - North York Moors Coast